National Criminal Justice Reform Project

 State Strategic Plans

 In mid-December 2017, Delaware presented its strategic plan to improve the prisoner reentry process to Governor John Carney.
 The Delaware plan was the result of eight months of intensive work as part of the National Criminal Justice Reform Project (NCJRP).
 Delaware was the first, of the five NCJRP states to complete and submit their strategic plan to the Governor.
 Christian Kervick, executive director of the Delaware Criminal Justice Council and NCJA vice-president, presented the report at the Governors Cabinet Retreat on December 14, 2017.
 “We received 100 percent support and buy in moving forward.”
 Kervick said.
 “To a Secretary, each pledged whatever staff, collaboration and/or available resources they had available as we proceed.
 All had words of encouragement.”
+As a result, Governor Carney signed Executive Order 27 to create the Delaware Correctional Reentry Commission and Office of Planning, Research, and Reentry within the Department of Correction to implement and sustain their reform efforts.

-The State of Vermont seeks to improve the state’s pretrial justice system through state and local collaboration to increase public safety, improve access to substance use and mental health disorder treatment, strengthen data integration between law enforcement and public health, protect the constitutional and statutory rights of defendants, and protect the statutory rights of victims.
+The State of Vermont sought to improve the state’s pretrial justice system through state and local collaboration to increase public safety, improve access to substance use and mental health disorder treatment, strengthen data integration between law enforcement and public health, protect the constitutional and statutory rights of defendants, and protect the statutory rights of victims.
 As part of the NCRP, Vermont established the Vermont Pretrial Advisory Committee to oversee this work.

 CJPAs are designated to NGA by each state’s governor’s office and oversee the governor’s criminal justice policy portfolio.
 SAA directors are designated by the governor and are responsible for comprehensive criminal justice planning and policy development.